 - 87% of respondents reported not seeking out mental health support following a direct or indirect experience with hate crime or harassment.

 March 2022 Survey Update

 In March of 2022, OVBC re-asked Oregonians seven questions on close-to-home experiences of race-based hate crimes and harassment, originally asked in a survey administered in October 2021 as a statewide survey, and again in January 2022 of Asian Oregonians.
 The October to March results comparisons tracks significant increases in hate crime and harassment during that time period.

-This OVBC survey was done in support of work being done by AHSC, APANO and IRCO as part of the Kaiser Permanente Asian Hate Crime Prevention Initiative.
-Based on data provided by the Oregon Department of Justice, OPB reported an increase in reported hate crime of 366% in 2020.
+This OVBC survey was done in support of work being done by AHSC, APANO, and IRCO as part of the Kaiser Permanente Asian Hate Crime Prevention Initiative.
+Based on data provided by the Oregon Department of Justice, OPB reported an increase in reported hate crimes of 366% in 2020.
 Nearly 20% of that number were Asian Americans and Pacific Islanders.
-Local and national data indicates that that reported hate crime and harassment is continuing to increase and the numbers are understated due to underreporting by Asian communities related to cultural barriers and mistrust of law enforcement.
+Local and national data indicates that reported hate crime and harassment is continuing to increase and the numbers are understated due to underreporting by Asian communities related to cultural barriers and mistrust of law enforcement.

-AHSC has set up a multi-lingual hate crime reporting hot line that also provides mental health support to survivors.
+AHSC has set up a multi-lingual hate crime reporting hotline that also provides mental health support to survivors.
 They also conducted an environmental scan to document services currently available in Oregon and best practices.